ErnstLeon/FFT/README.md

 # FFT (Fast Fourier Transform)

-This document provides a brief explanation of the **Fast Fourier Transform (FFT)**, specifically using the **Danielson-Lanczos Lemma**.
+This project implements the  **Fast Fourier Transform (FFT)** algorithm, based on the **Danielson-Lanczos Lemma**, providing computation of discrete Fourier transforms and their inverses.

 ## How to use

-This algorithm performs the Fast Fourier Transform (FFT) and its inverse (IFFT) on a given array or vector of numbers.
+This FFT implementation supports forward and inverse transforms on arrays or vectors.

 ### Input Requirements

 - The input data must contain a number of elements that is a power of 2.
 - If an array is provided, its size must already be a power of 2.
-- If a vector is provided, it is automatically zero-padded to the next power of 2 if necessary.
+- If a vector is provided, it is automatically **zero-padded** to the next power of 2 if necessary.

 ### Data Format